redrocket-ctf/redrocket_blog/_posts/2017-11-20-HXPCTF-Ouchenticated.md

 XOR:  e1b652ef -> 0b11101111010100101011011011100001
 ```

-Meaning that, independent of the MAC, the difference between the encryped versions of the CRC value is always the same.
+Meaning that, independent of the MAC, the difference between the CRC values is always the same.

 This difference is the CRC-32 value of X: {% katex %}CRC(X) \oplus CRC(0){% endkatex %}.